tensorflow/tfx/docs/guide/statsgen.md

 # The StatisticsGen TFX Pipeline Component

-The StatisticsGen TFX pipeline component generates features statistics over both training and serving data, which can be used by other pipeline components.
+The StatisticsGen TFX pipeline component generates feature statistics over both training and serving data, which can be used by other pipeline components.
 StatisticsGen uses Beam to scale to large datasets.